-Fortune is a diversified mining and mine development company.
+Fortune is a mining and mine development company.
 Its common shares are listed on The Toronto Stock Exchange ("TSX") under the symbol "FT" and on the OTC Markets Group Inc.'s OTCQX International tier ("OTCQX") under the symbol "FTMDF".
-FML is involved in the exploration and development of specialty metals, base metals and precious metals, primarily in the Northwest Territories.
-Projects at advanced stages of exploration and development include the NICO project in the NWT.
+FML is involved in the exploration and development of specialty metals, base metals and precious metals, in the NWT.
+The NICO project is at an advanced stage of exploration and development.
 Fortune is also planning to construct a hydrometallurgical processing plant in Saskatchewan to process bulk concentrates from NICO to higher value metal and chemical products.
-The Company has 8 personnel across Canada including a community Liaison working out of a community near NICO to consult and communicate with local residents about the impacts and benefits of the project.
+The Company has 5 employees, 1 full time consultant and 2 part time consultants across Canada.